 Embassies and foreign offices often list a number of safety tips for women who are traveling or living alone abroad.
 The most common of these tips are as follows:

-However, every woman should decide for herself where, when and if to abide by these rules.
-It might be good for your long-term self-confidence to be more cautious and vigilant than you’d be at home until you get used to your new surroundings.
+However, every woman should decide for herself where, when and if to abide by the rules cited above.
+It might be good for your long-term self-confidence to be more cautious and vigilant than usual until you get used to your new surroundings.
 Initial hyper-awareness may help some people cope with the anxiety of moving to a strange place.

-It is the sad truth, though, that no safety advice, no matter how well-intentioned, is foolproof.
-There’s always the possibility of having the incredibly bad luck of simply running into the wrong person at the worst possible time.
+It is the sad truth, though, that no safety advice, no matter how well-intentioned, is 100% foolproof.
+There’s simply the possibility of having the incredibly bad luck of running into the wrong person at the worst possible time.

-Of course, we don’t want you to become extra-paranoid and see robbers or sex offenders lurking behind every corner.
-But if something should ever happen, lots of crime victims – especially the survivors of sexual assault – tend to blame themselves at least partly for it.
+Of course, we don’t want you to become completely paranoid and see robbers or sex offenders lurking behind every corner.
+The vast majority of women living and working abroad never have to deal with any crimes more dangerous than pick-pocketing.
+But if something should ever happen, lots of crime victims – especially in cases of sexual assault – sadly tend to blame themselves, at least partly.

-In the wake of a crime, insecurity, helplessness, shock, and trauma are common reactions, leading to such trains of thoughts as “If only I hadn’t done X… if only I had done Y instead”.
+In the wake of a crime, insecurity, helplessness, shock, and trauma are common reactions, leading to such trains of thoughts as “If only I hadn’t done X – if only I had done Y instead”.
 Unfortunately, this often worsens the psychological damage.
-Responses from third parties such as “You should have avoided that bar!” or “You shouldn’t have talked to that guy!” then blame the survivor for what they suffered at the hands of an assailant.
+Responses from third parties, such as “You should have avoided that bar!” or “You shouldn’t have talked to that guy!”, then blame the survivors for what they suffered at the hands of an assailant.

-Therefore, it may be better to consider such safety advice and adapt it to local and personal circumstances.
-More importantly, always keep in mind that, no matter where you go or what you wear, any crime is the sole responsibility of the criminal who commits it.
+Therefore, it may be better to consider such safety advice and adapt it to local and personal circumstances and concerns.
+More importantly, always keep in mind that, no matter where you go or what you do, a crime is the sole responsibility of the criminal who commits it.